NetApp/devops-at-scale/docs/source/usage.rst

       :width: 100%
       :alt: Successful build trigger on git push

-Integrate BitBucket with Jenkins for automatic build triggers
+Integrate Bitbucket with Jenkins for automatic build triggers
 ----------------------------------------------------------------------------
 1. From the webservice dashboard, copy the Jenkins URL for the pipeline created